 bbooks · 2020 · 288 pages · English · with 122 full-page color and black-and-white images · €15 · ISBN: 978-3-942214-31-5

 Highly complex, thoroughly networked societies are so susceptible in some ‘neuralgic spots’ that a single pinprick is enough to trigger a catastrophic chain reaction.
-In this insecure situation, threats are being amplified by neoliberal restructuring in the form of privatization and technological rationalization.
-Thus, rather than creating sustainable public structures that would make it easier to avert preventable harm, already precarious lifeworlds are made even more precarious.
-Aggravating these insecurities is neoliberal governmentality’s attempt to incorporate threats as capitalizable assets.
-Here, the idea of prevention is displaced by preemption—a strategy of making potential threats securable and hence available for political and economic speculation.
+This insecure situation is instrumentalized by neoliberal governmenality: Rather than creating sustainable public structures that would make it easier to avert preventable harm, privatization and technological rationalization are being advanced and prevention is being displaced by preemption—a strategy of turning precarious lifeworlds into capitalizable assets by making potential threats securable and hence available for political and economic speculation.

 Woznicki writes: “By studying struggles that do not yet have an official political lobby, or that have not yet been actualized on the street or at a square as a recognizable collective body, it becomes possible to grasp political forms before the actualization of their potentialities occurs—that is, when we are on the brink of developing a political consciousness for what it means to be in the given crisis together.”